hyosung11/Launch-School/Courses/journal.md

 11:54 Starting the JS120 - Object Oriented Exercises, but taking a break to eat before the study session at 12:30.

 13:44 Got confused trying to write an example of a constructor/prototype object creation method.
 It's good to get that jolt of ignorance.

+14:53 I feel that low energy of the middle of the afternoon right now.
+I just finished checking email.
+What is my Learn in Public piece today?